-The presenters introduce the topic and the video highlights the phrases or words you’re learning with the English translation accompanying it.
+The presenters introduce the topic and, if there’s a video, it highlights the phrases or words you’re learning with the English translation accompanying it.

-Attached to each lesson, are further resources which will help you master the topic you’re working on.
+Attached to each lesson are further resources that will help you master the topic you’re working on.

-There is a list of the vocabulary used, lesson notes on any grammar points explored and a lesson transcript which helps you to follow the dialogue in the video.
+There is a list of the vocabulary used, lesson notes on any grammar points explored and a lesson transcript that helps you follow along with the dialogue in the video or audio.